This blog will sound like I’m paranoid and want you to

 Whether you’re a senior on your own, a single mom or single

-father with a modest home or if you’re young and in the beginning of your life
+father with a modest home or if you’re young and at the beginning of your life

 – for everyone one of you, there is a financial predator who would like your